hengyang-zhao/unix-home/README.md

 A fancy command prompt:

  - username@hostname comes first in green (or red if you are root).

+   - Host name can be customized only for bash by adding `export BASH_PS1_HOSTNAME=your-host-name` in one of your site-specific RC files.

  - Yellow flashing "&N" indicates the number of background processes, hidden if N == 0.